Aleksthu/UdemyBurgerBuilder/README.md

-# BurgerBuilder made follow with React following a Udemy Tutorial
+# Burger Builder made with React following a Udemy Tutorial